-Pet Flea And Tick Control
+Pet Flea and Tick Control

 Many such products are available on the market, but we recommend you buy from your Veterinarian to ensure the product is safe for your pet.
 Stores are full of cheap but often unsafe products.
 Most over-counter flea control topical liquids are simply a topical form of old pesticides.
-Some animals have no adverse reaction to these pesticides, but it is not uncommon to have sensitivity to the toxins in them.
+Some animals have no adverse reaction to these pesticides, but it is not uncommon to have a sensitivity to the toxins in them.
 Additionally, a great number of flea control products are toxic to cats, but, despite them being clearly labeled for dog use only, wind up sending cats to the hospital.
-In some cases, merely being in the same house as these cat-toxic products is enough to get your cat sick.
+In some cases, merely being in the same house as these cat-toxic products are enough to get your cat sick.

 There are so many different kinds of ticks it can make your head spin!
-Each tick tends to carry a different variety of disease – Lyme disease is only one of many which can cause your pet to become very ill, or even to die.
+Each tick tends to carry a different variety of disease – Lyme disease is only one of many, which can cause your pet to become very ill or even die.
 In Southeastern Pennsylvania, the Deer Tick is primarily a concern due to Lyme disease, but Rocky Mountain Spotted Fever, Ehrlichia, and Anaplasmosis all can impact your dog’s well-being.
-Although we do have tests and treatments for each of these diseases, it’s still true that an ounce of prevention is worth a pound of cure!
+Although we have tests and treatments for each of these diseases, it’s still true that an ounce of prevention is worth a pound of cure!
 Keeping your pet on regular, monthly tick prevention can help to keep him or her healthy!